 - UNDERTAKE THE PROJECT WORK Familiarize those working on the project with the planned conservation approach and to ensure they understand the scope of the project.
 Hiring processes for consultants and contractors should identify the need for heritage expertise and experience. - CARRY OUT REGULAR MAINTENANCE The best long-term investment in an historic place is adequate and appropriate maintenance.
-Develop and implement a maintenance plan that includes a schedule for regular inspection to pro-actively determine the type and frequency of necessary maintenance work.
+Develop and implement a maintenance plan that includes a schedule for regular inspection to pro-actively and the properties of the pro-actively and the properties of the pro-actively and the pro-actively and the pro-actively are pro-actively.